Code-Institute-Submissions/ADHD-Superheros/README.md

 ## Overview:

-To create an app that encourages a positive mindset in the ADHD user by focusing on strengths and successes as well minimzing cognitivie overload by narrowing focus on top 3 most important tasks for the day.
+To create an app that encourages a positive mindset in the ADHD user by focusing on strengths and successes as well minimizing cognitive overload by narrowing focus on the top 3 most important tasks for the day.

 ### Purpose:

 * What?

-1. ADHD is neurotypical developmental disorder charaterised by an impairment of executive function (mental proceses for used to manging day to day life and attainging goals).
+1. ADHD is a neurotypical developmental disorder characterised by an impairment of executive function (mental processes used to managing day to day life and attaining goals).
 ADHD Ireland (https://adhdireland.ie/for-adults/adhd-in-adults/) share that adults with ADHD have problems in six major areas of executive functioning:

     * Activation – Problems with organization, prioritizing, and starting tasks.
     * Focus – Problems with sustaining focus and resisting distraction, especially with reading.